 Tire pressure sensing technology became available in the 1980s and was first used by Porsche on the 1987 Porsche 959.
 In the U.S., TPMS was federally mandated beginning with the 2007 model year.

 There are two types of TPMS, indirect and direct.
 Direct pressure detectors are located on the tire stems.
 If the sensor detects a significant drop in pressure, it sends an alert to the engine computer—resulting in a dashboard warning light.
 The indirect type uses the antilock brake system to detect low pressure by measuring wheel speed.
 Tires revolve at different speeds depending on air pressure.
 The indirect method is less reliable and has been largely phased out among manufacturers.

 Let Chapel Hill Tire Serve Your Tire Needs

 At Chapel Hill Tire, we have been providing professional automotive service to North Carolina drivers since 1953.
 We help our valued clients choose the right tire and protect their tire investment with alignment and wheel balancing services.

-Do you need new tires in Chapel Hill, Raleigh, or Durham?
+Do you need new tires in Cary, Apex, Carrboro, Chapel Hill, Raleigh, or Durham?
 Our experts can help you find the right tires for your vehicle at the lowest possible price.
 With our Price Beat Guarantee, you can ensure you are getting the best possible price on new tires in the Triangle.
-Schedule an appointment at one of our eight Triangle-area service centers.
+Schedule an appointment at one of our 10 Triangle-area service centers.
 We look forward to welcoming you to Chapel Hill Tire!